IIC-Development-Team/IIC/README.md

 * ZorinOS 16

 Warning!
-Project might work on other operating systems but was not tested and thus full support from the creators it's not guaranteed
+Project might work on other operating systems but was not tested and project creators might be unable to help you